Elleined/java-core-notes/README.md

 }
 ```

-# What are most prefer return or throw an error
+#### What are most prefer return or throw an error
-- For me throwing an error are much more safer because you can ensure that rest of the code will not be executing if validation is triggered unlike return bugs can be lurking around if code should be executi g after validation is triggered.
+- For me throwing an error are much more safer because you can ensure that rest of the code will not be executing if validation is triggered unlike return bugs can be lurking around if code continued executing after validation is triggered.

 # What is class
 - Class acts like a blueprint to create an object that has properties = fields and behavior = methods.